Mapping the Intellectual Landscape of Digital Social Networks: A Bibliometric and Citation Network Analysis: Bibliometric Analysis

-Clustering dynamics also provide insight into the network's structure.
-The overall average clustering coefficient of 0.1381 suggests moderate local connectivity, with small clusters forming around specific subfields or methodologies.
-However, the low clustering value for the entire network highlights a lack of strong interconnections across these clusters, emphasizing the fragmented nature of the field's periphery.
-In contrast, the largest connected component demonstrates higher clustering (0.1986) and increased density (0.0043), signaling a more cohesive and interconnected intellectual core.
-The presence of 2,236 triangles within this component reflects the robust interlinkages among its key publications.
+Finally, local clustering dynamics reveal a clear distinction between the core and the periphery.
+The overall network yields a moderate average clustering coefficient of 0.1381, emphasizing a lack of strong interconnections across peripheral clusters.
+However, isolating the LCC reveals a higher clustering coefficient (0.1986) and an increased density (0.0043), signaling a highly cohesive intellectual core.
+The presence of 2,236 triangles within this component mathematically confirms the robust, interlocking theoretical frameworks shared among its key publications.
+Consequently, to best understand the field's dominant evolutionary trajectory, all subsequent analyses will focus exclusively on this primary LCC.

-The network's dual structure, comprising a tightly integrated core and a fragmented periphery, reflects the evolutionary dynamics of an interdisciplinary field like digital network research.
-The core serves as the driving force for theoretical consolidation and methodological innovation, while the periphery captures the exploratory and emerging areas that may influence future directions.
-This interplay between the core and periphery underscores the dynamic and evolving nature of the field, highlighting the importance of both established works and novel contributions in shaping the landscape of digital network studies.